UPTAC-KomSai-v2/General-Laboratory-Item-Database-System/README.md

 1. View all borrowers and their details.
 2. Click a borrower to see borrowed items.
 3. Use "Return" or "Return All" to process returns.
-4. Click "Confirm" to update and commite operations done.
+4. Click "Confirm" to update and commit operations done.
 - **Update Inventory**
 1. Modify item quantities by clicking table cells.
 2. Add Item: Enter details in the prompted window forms.